-In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked ninth-highest among the 14 electric utilities under the IURC’s jurisdiction.
+In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked second-highest among the 13 electric utilities under the IURC’s jurisdiction.

 I&M received IURC approval for its Life Cycle Management (LCM) project at its D.C.
 Cook Nuclear Plant in Bridgman, Michigan on July 17, 2013, including rate recovery of approximately $1.146 billion over the long term.
-I&M will be allowed to recover these costs through a new "tracker," with the first recovery request now pending.
+I&M is recovering these costs through a new tracker.

 Approximately 65 percent of Cook’s energy is dedicated to Indiana customers.
 For more information on this case, visit www.in.gov/oucc/2710.htm.

 In cases initiated under a 2013 law, I&M requested approval of a 7-year, $787 million plan for infrastructure improvements, along with incremental rate increases.
 The IURC denied the request in May 2015.
 To learn more, please visit www.in.gov/oucc/2804.htm.

 In addition to base rates, I&M and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 Rate adjustments via trackers are reviewed by the OUCC and approved by the IURC on a semi-annual or annual basis.

 In IURC Cause No. 44511, I&M requested IURC permission to build, own and operate five solar generating facilities totaling about 16 megawatts.
 I&M requested approval of a new Solar Power Rider through which it would recover costs for the solar projects.
 In testimony, I&M estimated an impact of about $38 million on ratepayers.
 I&M also requested approval of a separate Green Power Rider, through which customers could voluntarily support additional solar development.